 Construction is expected to begin in spring 2015 near the intersection of Fullwood Lane and South Trade Street.

-Plantation Estates, a full-service continuing-care retirement community, offers a variety of senior living accommodations, from independent living to assisted living and skilled care.
+Matthews Glen, a full-service continuing-care retirement community, offers a variety of senior living accommodations, from independent living to assisted living and skilled care.
 Residents move into the community when healthy and can move into the onsite health center to receive higher levels of care if needed.

 The community currently includes 361 independent-living apartments, 60 assisted-living suites and 80 skilled-nursing beds.